ReneOlsthoorn/Ground/README.md

 1. Visual Studio does not allow the mixing of C and assembly in the same function.
 The reason seems clear: manual inserted assembly makes optimization too hard for the compiler.
 1. Highlevel constructs like classes are not available and moving to C++ is a mistake.
 Good luck with C++'s `reinterpret_cast<Object>(-1)` or `std::shared_ptr<>`.
-Maybe you will also wonder why the copy-constructor is not called when the compiler is doing `Return value optimization`.
+Maybe you will also wonder, like me, why the copy-constructor is not called when the compiler is doing `Return value optimization`.
 1. The Visual Studio C datatypes `int` and `float` are wrong for a 64 bit system.
 They are 4 bytes, but need to be 8.

-Ground tries to leave all the Visual C/C++ problems behind and close the gap between compact highlevel constructs and assembly.
+Ground tries to leave all these Visual C/C++ problems behind and close the gap between compact highlevel constructs and assembly.
 Typical usage of x86-64 is in innerloops.
 See `.\Examples\mode7_optimized.g` for an example of innerloop optimization.

-Ground has a reference count system, so garbage collection is automatic.
-This makes string concatenation easier.
+Ground has a reference count system, so there is no garbage collector.
+Reference counting makes string concatenation easier.
 The generated code is reentrant, so multiple threads can run the same code if you use local variables.
 Recursion is also possible as can be seen in the sudoku.g example.
 See the Chess example on how to use additional threads.
 <p align="center">